The Beginner’s Guide to the Carnivore Diet

 Inflammation is a natural response by the body to injury or infection.
 However, chronic inflammation can contribute to various health issues.
 The Carnivore Diet, with its emphasis on unprocessed animal foods, eliminates many potential sources of inflammation, such as processed carbohydrates and vegetable oils.
 Some people find that following this diet helps reduce inflammation and alleviates symptoms of conditions like arthritis.

-See also Keeping Tabs: Tracking Your Progress on the Carnivore Diet
+See also 5 Tips to Overcome Cravings on the Carnivore Diet

 Improved digestion